 A QSE with a DSR Generation Resource (with an Output Schedule) that will stay On-Line will back out the Non-Spin addition that was made to the Output Schedule.
 This can be incrementally deleted depending on the size of the deployment and Normal Ramp Rate.
 For non-DSR Generation Resources, SCED will use the QSE-submitted non-DSR Output Schedule once the Non-Spin has been recalled.

-A QSE with a Controllable Load Resource that has provided Non-Spin will ensure that the Load energy and Non-Spin capability is restored within three hours from the expiration of the Non-Spin deployment.
-If it is not, the Non-Spin capability must be replaced by the QSE on other Generation or Controllable Load Resources capable of providing the service.
+A QSE with a Controllable Load Resource that has provided Non-Spin will ensure that the Load energy and Non-Spin capability is restored within three hours of the recall instruction of the Non-Spin deployment.
+If the QSE cannot restore within three hours of the recall of Non-Spin deployment by ERCOT, the Non-Spin capability must be replaced by the QSE on other Generation or Controllable Load Resources capable of providing the service.

+A QSE with a Load Resource that is not a Controllable Load Resource that has provided Non-Spin will ensure that the Load energy and Non-Spin capability is restored within three hours of the recall instruction of the Non-Spin deployment issued by ERCOT.
+If the QSE cannot restore within three hours of the ERCOT recall instruction of the Non-Spin deployment, the Non-Spin obligation must be replaced by the QSE from other Non-Spin qualified Resources capable of providing the service.

+The QSE will ensure that the Non-Spin Ancillary Service Schedule telemetry for a Load Resource that is not a Controllable Load Resource continuously and accurately represents the amount of Load Resource that has been restored following a recall instruction and is available for subsequent deployment.

 If Non-Spin has been deployed in the Houston area to help manage the N_H Voltage Stability Limit, the deployments will be recalled once reliability margins have been restored to a manageable level.